planeguy/clusterfriend/concept.md

 Public feeds are seperate as they are not encrypted in any way.
 If they follow the standard, then they should still be readable by clusterfriend clients.

 #The Bad News
 After some experimentaion, you can see in (./sizes/quick-maths.md) that the data downloads are rather large if encrypted simply with PGP.
-##Condensed Feed
-The feed entries are reduced to only date & url.
-This method would cause a lot more server hits to load posts, but the raw data is tiny (7K for 100 posts before encryption).
-Since we're using the permalink as an id, we can save downloaded items locally to reduce extra downloads.
-The local cache can also expire after a set period (based on user?).
+255 Friends adds roughly 30-40K to each feed file.
+30K is considered obnoxiously large by RSS standards, so this is unacceptable.
+##Smaller batches
+Smaller batches don't significantly help.
+The size of the session keys alone is around 30k, so any content you trim off the feed text is insignificant.
-##A modified compression
+##A modified encryption
-Basic OpenPGP attaches all session keys for all users onto the encrypted block.
-In the case of a condensed feed of 100 posts for 255 users, this is a bloat of 376%.
 If we split the two concepts - session key file + encrypted file - we can download the session key only when it changes.
-This would allow us to only download the actual feed when changes happen... instead of and extra 376% every time.
+This would allow us to only download the actual feed when changes happen.
+A full feed is around 40k, which is still over our obnoxious threshold.
-##But now there's no private data in the feed
-SO do we even need to encrypt the feed?
-Probably not.
-If we leave the feed unencrypted with only dates and permalinks (and maybe a "next entry id" generated value), we save some processing time.
-Posts would still have to be encrypted and for bandwidth's sake using the modified compression above.
-This also means the need for a public-only feed is gone; as you download individual posts, you would find they are encrypted or not.
+##Condensed feeds and batches
+We can try a condensed feed.
+It would have limited data on posts: date, id, batch-id.
+We can cache which posts we've already seen and only download batches that contain unseen posts. batches for this can be extra small: 10 to 15 posts.
+Also, since no private data is in the feed anymore, it does not have to be encrypted, only compressed.
+A compressed, unencrypted feed can be shrunk down to less than a K.
+##Precompressing
+If we precompress the feed, we get terrific performance: the PGP is smaller than the original! *However*, that also means we have to somehow include compression, or the ability to indicate compressed content.
 ###A little more techincal
 I think it would be totally feasible to just use OpenPGP (minus keyrings & trusted verifiers) to encrypt a public feed resource, and additionally any private posts within.
 ```